General Troubleshooting and Receiver Collar Questions

 Yes.
 Even wind.
 Wind dries out a yard.
 When the yard dries out, cracks open in the ground.
 That causes pressure or pulling forces on a line.
 As moisture content is lowered, then a yard’s soil is less conductive and a bad splice may cease to carry enough current, and a wire break alert can sound.

 Wind also exacerbates a bad splice situation when the bad splice is near a tree that can move as the tree sways a little.
-Gentle swaying rocks the ground in the vicinity of the tree.
+The gentle swaying of the trees rocks the ground in the vicinity of the tree.
 This slight movement shifts the ground around a tiny break or bad splice.
 Continuous pulling of the wire just a tiny bit over and over again can cause a splice to separate, or a nick to break or pull and relax, pull and relax.
 Connect, disconnect, connect, disconnect.

 Another way a nicked line can affect us is that sometimes after a wire pulls apart and breaks, it can also move back together as the ground shrinks and expands, over and over.
 The close proximity of the two wire ends and the electrical current in the line carried across a short distance (thanks to moisture and sometimes even high conductivity levels of some soils is sufficient to allow the fence to operate again.